Andersama/stack_vector/README.md

 # stack_vector
-A fixed size vector, for dynamic arrays of known size
+A fixed capacity vector, for dynamic arrays of maximum known size

 Implements most of vector functions except those dealing with resizing.